dr4iota/dr4iota.github.io/privacy.md

 layout: default
 title: Privacy Policy
 ---
-## Privacy Policy for Fantastic Fractals
+## Privacy Policy for Doctor Iota Applications

 Effective date: 2025-08-12

-This Privacy Policy explains what information the Fantastic Fractals app ("Fantastic Fractals", "we", "us") processes when you use it, why we process it, and the choices you have.
-We design for privacy and collect only what is necessary to provide the experience described in the app’s documentation.
+This Privacy Policy explains what information Doctor Iota's applications ("our apps", "our services", "we", "us") process when you use them, why we process it, and the choices you have.
+We design for privacy and collect only what is necessary to provide the experience described in each app’s documentation.

 If you have questions or requests, contact: <dr2iota@gmail.com>.

-## What this app does
+## What our applications do

+We create applications focused on mathematical art, education, and recreation.
+Our apps are designed to be interactive and educational.
+Examples include:

+- **Fantastic Fractals:** An interactive fractal explorer (e.g., Mandelbrot, Julia, Newton) with real‑time pan/zoom, color palettes, and share‑by‑link.
+- **Triangular Geometry:** An interactive geometry playground for exploring triangles, their properties, and animated proofs.

-Fantastic Fractals is an interactive fractal explorer (e.g., Mandelbrot, Julia, Newton) with real‑time pan/zoom, color palettes, overlays for complex coordinates and view extents, and share‑by‑link.
-In the future, we may add optional user accounts and multi‑user experiences (e.g., shared sessions or games).
-We will continue to follow a strict data‑minimization approach.
+In the future, we may add optional user accounts and multi‑user experiences (e.g., shared sessions or games) to our apps.
+We will continue to follow a strict data‑minimization approach across all our services.

 ## Summary

 - We do not sell your data, serve targeted ads, or share personal information with third parties for their own marketing.
-- By default, we do not require you to create an account to use the app.
+- By default, we do not require you to create an account to use our apps.
 - We store most settings locally on your device (e.g., palettes, last view, control points).
 Share links encode view/parameters in the URL.
 - Server logs may capture minimal technical data needed to operate the service (e.g., IP address, timestamps, error logs).
 We keep these for a limited time.
 - If we introduce accounts or multiplayer, we will only collect data necessary for those features (see below) and will update this policy as needed.